scripting/blue.feedland/blueskyreader/readme.md

-# blue.feedland
+# blueskyreader

-A place to discuss and develop an app that connects social media apps via feeds.

-### The original thread

-The discussion for this project <a href="https://github.com/scripting/rss/issues/2">began here</a>.

-I started this as a place to share code and RFCs.
+A browser app that builds on the RSS and OPML data for Bluesky users.

+You can run the app <a href="http://scripting.com/code/blueskyreader/">here</a>.